TingXqt/CodingEveryDay/README.md

 ***粗斜体***

-Unordered list one
+Unordered list one:

 *one
   *two
   *three

 +list two
   +one
     +two
   +three

 -list three
   -one
     -two
       -three

 Ordered list:
   1.one
   2.two
   3.three